CaitlinMalan28/spring-petclinic-CM/readme.md

 4. cd into repository project then use command code ..

 ### Java Project Set Up:
-1. Download JDK (Java Developement Kit) at: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
+1. Download and install JDK (Java Developement Kit) at: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
 2. Run project locally using ./mvnw spring-boot: run
 ---------------------------------------------
 ## Dockerfile Overview
----
-This project uses a **multi-stage Docker build** to efficiently build and run the Java application.
+> This project uses a **multi-stage Docker build** to efficiently build and run the Java application.

 ### Build Stage
 - The first stage uses a Maven image with Java 17 to compile the application.